oslokommune/okr-tracker/tests/README.md

 # Getting started

-The e2e tests use Cypress.
+The e2e tests use [Cypress](https://www.cypress.io/).

 Google restricts bots (including Cypress) to log in using Auth2.0 so we need to bypass that.
+The strategy here is to create separate email/password test users in Firebase and logging these in with a password.

 Here's what you need to getting started:

 ## Firebase Setup